barronbytes/Learning-to-Code/Data-Structures-and-Algorithms/algos-array.md

 These are the algorithm steps:

-1. Select a pivot elment
-2. Use pointer(s) to partition list around pivot value
-3. Place pivot elment into its corretly sorted position
+1. **Partitioning:** Select a pivot elment.
+Use pointer(s) to partition list around pivot value.
+Place pivot element into its corretly sorted position.
-4. Recursively apply same process to the left and right sublists
+2. **Recursion:** Apply the same process to sublists formed on the left and right sides of the pivot element index.
+This follows the **divide-and-conquer** approach.
-5. Base case: recursion stops when no need to sort (i.e. sublist empty or has one value)
-6. Recursion undwinds: elements sorted in-place via repeated partitiong
+3. **Combining:** Happens **in-place** in algorithm.

 Pivot element implementations: